Something Old, Something New

 With progress on 4000S quattro Erlend halted for the remainder of the winter, Ottmar was responsible for getting me back into the swing of things.
 While I was still busy with physical therapy and doctors appointments from the accident most days, my nights were dedicated to going through all the normal T44Brian-esque processes of getting a car back to top condition.

-2 out of 3 major areas are in good shape when I buy Audis for the collection: body, mechanicals, interior.
+2 out of 3 major areas are in decent shape when I buy Audis for the collection: body, mechanicals, interior.
 What was it for Ottmar?
 Decent mechanicals, perfect interior, but not-so-great body.
 While not accident-related or rusted out, Ottmar’s paint was extremely thin, dry, and chipping, along with several prominent dings and gouged bumpers (Re: Staten Island).
 After completing a full detail, the answer was clear: paintwork was unavoidable for most of these issues to make him look his best.

 While I swapped in a good set of bumpers and most other trim/moldings from parts cars, I left paint and bodywork to professionals.
-With damage scattered all-over, and knowing my OCD very well, my body guy recommended I get the entire car refinished.
+With damage scattered all-over, and knowing my hard-to-live-up-to standards very well, my body guy recommended I get the entire car refinished.
 Done over two weeks in late march, Ottmar was brought back to OEM quality.
 I decided to go with the clean look and leave the dealer-installed black and blue pinstripes off (for now).

 In less than 90 days, Ottmar went from a passable daily driver to fully-restored show car.
 That’s the quickest turnaround for a T44Brian car ever!
 Since April 2019, work has been limited to adding small touches such as reproduction decals in the engine bay, further repairs of electrical items, and adding fresh reservoirs and other trim bits as old stock items appear for sale.